SamProell/samproell.io-code/posts/ai/asl-detector-with-mediapipe-wsl/README.md

 # Building an ASL alphabet detector with MediaPipe Model Maker

-The code provided here is thoroughly described in the post HERE(!).
+The code provided here is thoroughly described in the post [on samproell.io][samproell-post].
 Using the MediaPipe model maker, we can customize a hand gesture recognition model to recognize characters from the ASL fingerspelling alphabet.